Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

  * *Vendor Key File* - this is a cryptographic key that identifies you or your organization.
 A new key file can be generated using the {Generate New & Save} button, and is only needed for creating Protected Packages.
 Once you generate a key file, you should keep it safe for re-use, since ideally all packages distributed by your organization should use the same key (or small set of keys).
 For Protected Packages, **the key used to create the package is required to later open and edit the package** (- so don't lose it!).
 Keep your key file safe, since if it is obtained by someone outside your organization, they will be able to use it to create packages that appear to be from you and edit your packages.

  * *Package File Archive* - In addition to information about what is contained in the package, a .yip package contains an archive of files - much like a zip file.
 You can place any files into a package and freely organized them into subfolders.
-The Smart Packager will include everything inside the folder you specify (incuding subfolders).
+The Smart Packager will include everything inside the folder you specify (including subfolders).
 For Smart Pendant Extension packages, avoid unnecessary files not needed for your running extension, since the archive is kept on the Smart Pendant internal storage, which has limited space and is shared by all installed extensions (although they are isolated).

  * *Display Name* - This is the name of your package as shown to the end-user.
 You may supply names in several languages.
 For example, "Acme Gripper ZX9000" for English and "Acme グリッパー ZX9000" for Japanese.

  * *Canonical Name* - Since the display name varies across languages, the software needs a unique machine-readable identifier to refer to the package and its components, so that it can identify different versions of the same package (for example).
 This unique identifier is termed the "canonical name".
 The recommended format is a lowercase words separated by dots, similar to a web domain address, but with the components reversed.
 For example, "com.acme.grippers.zx9000.ext", "com.acme.grippers.jobs.v2".
 It is not shown to end-users (though may appear in log output).
-You should keep the package and extension canonical name consistient as you release newer versions, so that the Smart Pendant will know that newer versions should replace any existing versions installed rather than being installed alongside them.
+You should keep the package and extension canonical name consistent as you release newer versions, so that the Smart Pendant will know that newer versions should replace any existing versions installed rather than being installed alongside them.

 ## Creating a Package

-During development of your extension, it may be conveinent to use an Unprotected package.
+During development of your extension, it may be convenient to use an Unprotected package.
 However, we'll go ahead and create a Protected package.
 Enter a key file name into the 'Vendor Key File' field (with a .key suffix) - for example "acme-vendor-private.key".
 Then, click the {Generate New & Save} button.
 After some confirmation popups, you should see "(Loaded)" below the field, indicating that the new vendor key is loaded into Smart Packager and ready for opening or creating a package.

 Click {New} to create a brand new empty package.
 You'll be prompted to give it a file name - for example enter "AcmeGripperExtension1.yip" and click {Save}.